Preview/Interview: The Singer’s Tale

 Large slices of British jazz history are disappearing.
 The music itself is documented, but the accounts of how it was made and the world for which it was performed are fading because they exist only in the frailest of formats – memory.
 So when an event like Carol Grimes’ The Singer’s Tale comes along, it forms an invaluable document.

-For anyone who lived through the period from the early 60s on the London jazz scene, it will recall events, venues and people long gone, but which form names to conjure with”, summoning up memories and recreating events and feelings with a that power goes way beyond nostalgia into reliving.
+For anyone who lived through the period from the early 60s on the London jazz scene, it will recall events, venues, and people long gone, but which form names to conjure with”, summoning up memories and recreating events and feelings with that, power goes way beyond nostalgia into reliving.
 For anyone who didn’t live through it, here is an account of the life of a talented but uneducated woman and mother who did not fit easily into musical categories.
 Documents on women in British Jazz and Rock – and of their treatment by the almost exclusively male scenes where they were often treated as props rather than musicians – are rare, and this sometimes harrowing, sometimes hilarious look at life is probably unique.

 Born an unwanted, illegitimate, wartime baby in Lewisham, and put into care by her mother, Carol was in dead-end menial jobs when she found a life in jazz and singing and reinvented herself, including a new name.
 There’s a great scene when she tries to claim her pension and tries to explain having been known by four surnames.
 She recalls hippiedom, psychedelia at UFO and the Roundhouse, busking, motherhood, recording Country Rock in Nashville with the musical team who did Dylan’s Blond on Blond, alcohol abuse, riots at the Carnival, Rock against Racism and the first Glastonbury culminating in her return to her first love – Jazz.
 I particularly liked her account of touring Northern Ireland in the early 70s with roadies who owned a Japanese ex-school bus which just happened to be bright orange. continued on website http://www.carolgrimes.com